List Matching Software: Eliminating Duplicates Across Marketing and Operations Lists

 Step 3: Match Within and Across Lists

-Run matching at the configured level (person, household, or resident) using fuzzy algorithms on names and addresses.
-Within-list matching finds duplicates that exist within a single source.
+Run matching at the configured level (person, household, or resident) using the appropriate fuzzy matching techniques on names and addresses.
+Within-list matching finds duplicates inside a single source.
 Across-list matching identifies the same entity appearing in two or more source lists.
-Both are necessary: within-list duplicates waste spend, and across-list duplicates cause multiple touches.
+Both are needed: within-list duplicates waste spend, and across-list duplicates cause multiple touches.

 Step 4: Apply Priority and Suppression Rules